KirillosTY/RestaSearch/pythonFlaskBackend/documentation/FunctionalRequirements.md

   - [x] User can read other users reviews
   - [x] User can search for a restauraunt with text based parameters
   - [x] Admin can remove reviews
-  - [ ] Admin can create group restaurants by tags
-  - [ ] Users can add each other as friends
   - [x] Admin or user can add restaurants
   - [x] Admin can remove restauraunts.
   - [x] Admin can edit restauraunts.